MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Method

-The initial galactocentric position for each MOCCA model was chosen within the same initial galactocentric bin of the representative MASinGa model.
-Instead, the initial mass was chosen randomly from the GC IMF cumulative distribution (a power law $dN/dm = b \cdot m^{-\alpha}$ with a slope of $\alpha = 2$ function has been used as GC IMF), with the GC IMF cumulative distribution being normalized to the initial MASinGa models mass distribution.
+Only MOCCA models that survived their internal dynamical evolution up to 12 Gyr were selected to represent the MASinGa GC models.
+Indeed, the initial galactocentric position for each MOCCA model was chosen within the same initial galactocentric radius bin of the representative MASinGa model.
+Instead, the initial mass was chosen randomly from the GC initial mass function (GCIMF) cumulative distribution (a power law $dN/dm = b \cdot m^{-\alpha}$ with a slope of $\alpha = 2$ function has been used as GCIMF), with lower and upper limits of $2\times10^5 \,\,M_\odot$ and $1.1\times10^6 \,\,M_\odot$ respectively.
+This mass range was set in order to reproduce the expected initial mass range for MW and M31, being of $\sim 10^5 - 10^7$.
+Indeed, the observed masses for the survived GCs located within 17 kpc from the galactic center range between $10^4 - 2\times10^6 \,\,M_\odot$ and $5\times10^4 - 3\times10^6 \,\,M_\odot$, for MW and M31 respectively\footnote{In this calculation, we did not take in consideration GCs with masses at 12 Gyr smaller than $10^4 \,\,M_\odot$, as they would be closed to the cluster dissolution, and they would be hard to be observed in external galaxies.}.
+According to \cite{Webb2015}, the initial GC mass was $\sim 5$ times greater than the actual observed values (more details are provided in section 3.3 of Paper II).
+On the other hand, the maximum mass in the GCIMF was chosen according to the maximum initial mass in the MOCCA models, being of $1.1\times10^6 \,\,M_\odot$.\footnote{For an initial power-law GCIMF between $M_{low} = 10^3-10^4\,M_\odot$ and $M_{up}=10^7\,M_\odot$, we would expect a total number of low-mass clusters ($M < 10^5\,M_\odot$) being around 1500-200 for $M_{low} = 10^3\,M_\odot$ and $10^4\,M_\odot$ respectively, and a total mass of the GCs population around $2-3\times10^8\,M_\odot$.} The GCIMF cumulative distribution has been normalized to the initial MASinGa models mass distribution.
 Each model representation was successively removed from the MOCCA-Library, in order to avoid multiple instances of the same model to populate each mass and galactocentric position bin.
-This would imply a multiple repetition of the same unique MOCCA model in each bin.
 Our procedure would guarantee that the total number of GCs in the population, the galaxy density distribution, and the GC IMF distribution for the MOCCA population would reproduce the initial conditions in the MASinGa population.
 Also, this procedure guaranteed an 85\% minimum coverage of not repeated unique MOCCA models for both MW and M31 populations.
+Finally, most of the selected MOCCA models has an initial pericenter distance within 4 kpc from the galactocentric centre, and a initial thermal distribution for the eccentricity.
+The models that has been delivered to the NSC have small pericenter distances ($< 0.5$ kpc) and really eccentric orbits ($> 0.8$).
+The galaxy density profile have been modelled with a \cite{Dehnen1993} density profile family, of the form: